mc0de/laravel-portfolio-shop-task/readme.md

     - a search bar must have a cookie that tracks the previous search you had
 3. Menu bar
 4. Login and registration button
+5. I made some fast drawings, but it is not necessary product should look exactly like that [example for guest](https://raw.githubusercontent.com/mc0de/laravel-portfolio-shop-task/master/Landing_page_guest.png) and [example for user](https://raw.githubusercontent.com/mc0de/laravel-portfolio-shop-task/master/Landing_page_user.png)

 ### Login page